Classic EM Tutorial, Part I

 necessary, and vice versa, to allow docking of maps to maps or

-vector quantization, the high-resolution structure
+automatically generated, the high-resolution structure

 graphics program.